+Employee Benefits

-Employee Benefits - Please see attachment labled "Employee Health Benefit Options" for a table explaining the different options.
+Please see the attached table entiled "Employee Health Benefit Options" for a desctiption of the differnt options available.

 The compensation and benefits structure mentioned above offers teachers and staff with an attractive program which the school believes contributes to their high teacher/staff retention rate.
 For example, teachers may participate in a 401K in which they are immediately 100% vested in any employer contributions and those related earnings, there is no vesting period.
 Contribution is optional.
 The employee may roll over his/her 401K plan or roll it over into an IRA should they change or leave jobs.
 Said benefits offer the employee lower co-pays, lower family plan rates, low out of pocket maximum and desirable coinsurance rates.